Physical Interpretation of the Derivative

 Where lim is an abbreviation for limit, replacing

-The rate of change is not always related with time or distances, a generalization of the formulas above is needed, instead of the symbols
+The rate of change is not always related to time or distances.
+A generalization of the formulas above is needed.
+Instead of the symbols

 Let’s calculate the instantaneous rate of change of